Where Were You When I Needed You: Background

-Sloan and Barri had written the song "Where Were You When I Needed You" for the Hermans Hermits film Hold On!
+Sloan and Barri had written the song "Where Were You When I Needed You" for the Hermans Hermits film Hold On!.
 The Hermits chose not to release the song as the follow-up single to the Sloan and Barri song, "A Must to Avoid".
 Sloan and Barri persuaded their boss, Dunhill Records head Lou Adler, to let them record a single version of the song in 1965.
 The demo was sent to several radio stations in the Los Angeles area and received a favorable review.
 However, Dunhill insisted that they find a "real group" to tour as the Grass Roots, since they were too valuable to Dunhill as songwriters for the label to allow them to perform live concerts or make TV appearances.

 Sloan and Barri chose the Bedouins, a San Francisco band, to become the Grass Roots.
 The band consisted of lead singer/lead guitarist Fulton, rhythm guitarist Denny Ellis, bassist David Stensen and drummer Larson.
-The band quickly had no shortage of live performances, as they became a resident band at the Los Angeles club "The Trip" and made frequent appearances at San Francisco's Avalon Ballroom.
-They also supported the Dunhill artists the Mamas and the Papas, Johnny Rivers and Barry McGuire on their TV performances.
+The band quickly had no shortage of live performances, as they became a resident band at the Los Angeles club The Trip and made frequent appearances at San Francisco's Avalon Ballroom.
+They also supported the Dunhill artists the Mamas and the Papas, Johnny Rivers and Barry McGuire in their TV performances.
 However, with the exception of Fulton's vocals and Larson on drums, they did not appear on the Grass Roots records, which featured Sloan and various session musicians.

 The band's single version of Bob Dylan's "Ballad of a Thin Man" (issued under the name "Mr. Jones") only reached the lower reaches of the Billboard charts, peaking at No. 121 in late 1965.
-A new single of "Where Were You When I Needed You", with Fulton's voice replacing Sloan's as the lead vocal, was finally released in June 1966 and reached the Top 40, peaking at No. 28.
+A new single of "Where Were You When I Needed You", with Fulton's voice replacing Sloan's as the lead vocal, was finally released in June 1966 and reached the top 40, peaking at No. 28.
 But that success was too late for the band members, who were frustrated by Dunhill's reluctance to let them record as a band.
 Although much of the first album had already been recorded at that time, the band (except for Larson) decided to return to San Francisco in early 1966.